Scheduled MonumentsEnglandIron Age territorial boundary known as Beech Bottom Dyke

 What is Iron Age territorial boundary known as Beech Bottom Dyke?

-Beech Bottom Dyke is a linear earthwork located in Hertfordshire that represents a territorial boundary of Iron Age date.
+Beech Bottom Dyke is a linear earthwork located in Hertfordshire, forming part of the Iron Age defensive and territorial infrastructure of the region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019136.

 Who is responsible for protecting Iron Age territorial boundary known as Beech Bottom Dyke?